ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 ### Desired Properties

 Some properties can be set from the solution side, C2D, where the device should receive the desired property change, and accept or reject the value.
-These properties are referred to as _desired properties_, or _writable propeties_.
+These properties are referred to as _desired properties_, or _writable properties_.
 The acceptance/rejection of a property can be described with _ack_ messages.
 These _ack_ messages contains additional information about the property, such as the Status, Version or Description, that the device can use to inform to the service if the property was accepted, or not, and related details.

 Since the ack messages need to be also reported, the IWritableProperty interface implements D2C and C2D: